 - 1/4 teaspoon cayenne pepper

-- 1 15-ounce can tomato puree or tomato sauce
+- 15 ounces tomato puree or tomato sauce

-- 2 small (10oz) cans of tomatoes with green chilies
+- 20 oz tomatoes with green chilies 2 cans

 - Set your Instant Pot to Saute and brown beef until beef is thoroughly cooked, adding garlic for the last minute.
 Drain excess fat, set aside.